tautaus/learning-note/CPP notes/Algebraic Data Types.md

 - std::tuple, since C++ 11
 - std::optional, since C++ 17
 - std::variant, since C++ 17, and C++ 20 fixes its constructor bug.

+## Basic Introduction

+Pair and Tuple are product type.
+The product type binds elements together.
+There might be some padding spaces between elements with different memory size.
+The order of elements aligned in the product type differs between different libraries.

+The # of possible values of a product type is the product of the # of possible values.
+The # of possible values of a `variant` object is the sum of the # of possible values.
+Variant is like a union of types, for example, `variant<A,B>` can be a value of type A or type B. Hence, the "CONCEPTUAL" memory size of a variant will be the max of size of its alternatives.
+However, if the variant only remember the max size, it will have no idea about what type the alternative is.
+Therefore, we will need a index part for variant to remember the data type.

+The # of possible values of an `optional` object equals to the # of possible values plus 1. `optional<A>` is similar to `variant<A,null>`.

+### Motivation

+`Pair` was wildly used in classic STL.
+In the `std::map`, each entry is a pair of key and value.
+When we try to insert a pair into the map, the pair of iterator and bool that represents the success of the insertion will be returned.

+`Tuple` is a multi-variate case of `pair` when people need more than 2 results.